zhangyumingsh/kernel-rk/Documentation/kbuild/makefiles.rst

 	This works like optional generic-y.
 If a mandatory header is missing in arch/$(ARCH)/include/(uapi/)/asm, Kbuild will automatically generate
 	a wrapper of the asm-generic one.

-	The convention is to list one subdir per line and preferably in alphabetic order.

 8 Kbuild Variables
 ==================